nicksherron/bashhub-server/README.md

 # bashhub-server
 [![Go Report Card](https://goreportcard.com/badge/github.com/nicksherron/bashhub-server)](https://goreportcard.com/report/github.com/nicksherron/bashhub-server)

-bashhub-server is a open-source server for  [bashhub-client](https://github.com/rcaloras/bashhub-client) with some added features like regex search.
+bashhub-server is a private cloud alternative for  [bashhub-client](https://github.com/rcaloras/bashhub-client) with some added features like regex search.

 ## Features

+- Very simple drop in replacement for bashhub.com server and easy to install and get running with existing bashhub-client
 - All the benefits of bashhub without having to send your shell history to a third-party
 - Regex search
-- Very simple and easy to install and get running with existing bashhub-client
 - Written in Go so it's fast and is actively maintained

 ## Why?